SpyrosChouliaras/Grafana-Dashboards/Grafana.md

 e.g., **Address : 172.17.0.3:6379**

-## Spin up MongoDB container using docker
+## Deploy MongoDB container using docker

 Execute the command below to spin MongoDB container at port 27017 using docker